32 new deacons to be ordained at Christ Church Cathedral, Oxford

 “It is always good to see and hear how God’s grace has been shown through those being ordained deacon.
 The ordination service says that ‘deacons are ordained so that the people of God may be better equipped to make Christ known’.
 Although our ordination services are different this year, those we ordain as deacons will still be equipping the people of God in the parishes they serve and helping his people to be a Christ-like Church for the sake of God’s world.”

-You can find out more about our new clergy below.
+You can find out more about our new clergy below and view the photos of the day on our Facebook page.

 Aidan Jones is married to Hanni, and they have two boys and twin girls.
 Born and raised in Oxford, Aidan later realised he was called to ministry while serving in missions in Australia and PNG in his early twenties.
 He loves songwriting, bonfires, and is passionate about deeper Christian discipleship.
 He will undertake his curacy in the Benefice of Purley.